RealTimeLogic/LSP-Examples/SMQ-examples/cluster/README.md

-This example shows how to set up an SMQ testing cluster similar to the [online SMQ testing cluster](https://realtimelogic.com/IoT-LED-Cluster.html), but you do not need anything but your own desktop computer.
+This example shows how to set up an SMQ testing cluster similar to the [online SMQ testing cluster](https://realtimelogic.com/IoT-LED-Cluster.html), using only your desktop computer and without requiring any installation.
 The example shows how to simulate several computers on your own desktop computer.